aws/eks-distro/docs/contents/users/install/kubeadm-onsite.md

         rolebinding.rbac.authorization.k8s.io/weave-net (http://rolebinding.rbac.authorization.k8s.io/weave-net) created
         daemonset.apps/weave-net created

     You can also consider [Calico](https://www.projectcalico.org/) or [Cillium](https://cilium.io/) networks.
-Calico is popular for on-premises use because Cisco switches talk to it easily.
+Calico is popular because it can be used to propagate routes with BGP, which is often used on-prem.

 ## Configure the client